 - Flip the layer horizontally Edit >Transform>Flip Horizontal

-- Move the layer to right edge of frame
+- Move the layer to the right edge of the frame

 - Add layer mask

-- Select gradient tool set on basic black and white.
+- Select Gradient tool and set on basic black and white.

 - Fade in effect from the centre to the right edge of the frame.
 The blend doesn’t have to be perfect.